feathersjs/docs/authentication/readme.md

 ### Server Side

-If you are using the default options, setting up JWT auth for your Feathers app is as simple as the example below.
+If you are using the default options, setting up [JSON Web Tokens](https://jwt.io/) auth for your Feathers app is as simple as the example below.
+This example would typically be used alongside a User Service to keep track of the users within your app.

 ```js
 let app = feathers()